Land High-Quality SEO Clients With This Cold Email Tactic

 With a potent link prospecting tool, you will be able to get a useful list of potential SEO clients through which you will be able to find the ones who are truly a match.

-We recommend Dibz, a tool that will help you simplify your link building and influencer opportunity research processes and quickly target potential clients who are ideal for your agency.
+We recommend Dibz, a tool that will help you simplify your link-building and influencer opportunity research processes and quickly target potential clients who are ideal for your agency.

-1. Search
+Search

-2. Sort
+1. Sort

-3. Filter
+2. Filter

-4. Cherry-pick
+3. Cherry-pick

 …the SEO prospects you think have potential.

 Client prospecting is the best fit for those looking to gather valuable information on their future SEO clients and filter out those that are not worthy of your time and efforts.
-Ideally, you will be looking for clients who have a palpable potential to improve their SEO, not the ones who are already lost causes.
+Ideally, you will be looking for prospective clients who have a clear potential to improve their SEO, not the ones who are already lost causes.

 #3.
 Outreach automation and the perfect pitch